KYC Solution Pricing: Costs & ROI

-KYC solution pricing breakdown with ROI calculator and TCO analysis.
-Compare manual vs automated costs per check and calculate your 3-year savings.
+KYC solution pricing breakdown with ROI calculator and TCO analysis for US institutions.

 Summarize this article with

-The fully loaded cost of a KYC check ranges from GBP 0.80 to GBP 45 depending on the verification method, document types required and jurisdiction complexity.
-Most decision-makers compare only the licence fee, overlooking implementation, integration, ongoing maintenance and the regulatory cost of errors.
+The fully loaded cost of a KYC check ranges from $1.00 to $55 depending on the verification method, document types required, and jurisdiction complexity.
+Most decision-makers compare only the license fee, overlooking implementation, integration, ongoing maintenance, and the regulatory cost of errors.
 This guide breaks down every cost component, provides an ROI calculator with real benchmarks, and explains how to compute a 3-year total cost of ownership before selecting a KYC platform.

 This article is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Regulatory references are accurate as of March 2026.

-KYC solution pricing is primarily determined by five factors: verification volume, document complexity, jurisdiction coverage, integration depth and compliance reporting requirements.
-Platforms that cover multiple jurisdictions under the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 (MLR 2017) and the AMLD6 framework (Directive 2024/1640) command higher per-check fees because they maintain country-specific document databases and regulatory rule engines.
+KYC solution pricing is primarily determined by five factors: verification volume, document complexity, jurisdiction coverage, integration depth, and compliance reporting requirements.
+Platforms that cover multiple jurisdictions under the Bank Secrecy Act (BSA) and incorporate FinCEN's CDD Rule requirements command higher per-check fees because they maintain state-specific document databases and regulatory rule engines.

 The most common pricing models in the market fall into three categories: